AlcoholRehabHelp Logo

 1. Fatty Liver

 Fatty liver refers to the buildup of fat in your liver.
-This condition is usually reversible.
-It may not cause serious health issues.
+This condition is usually reversible and may not cause serious health issues.
 You may not even have symptoms.
-However, it can be a warning sign that you are drinking too much.
+However, it can be a warning sign that you drink too much.

 From fatty liver, the condition progresses to alcoholic hepatitis.
 This condition occurs when healthy liver cells die.
-You may experience significant health problems.
-Alcoholic hepatitis is a more serious form of liver damage.
-It may be reversed.
+You may experience significant health problems in this stage since alcoholic hepatitis is a more serious form of liver damage.
+Fortunately, it’s reversible.

 3. Cirrhosis

 Cirrhosis is the buildup of scar tissue in your liver.
-This is usually irreversible.
-It can cause severe illness.
+This is usually irreversible and can cause severe illness.
 If cirrhosis progresses significantly, you may require a liver transplant or experience liver failure.

 How Much Do You Have to Drink to Get Cirrhosis?